 Whether your interest is in forestry, sustainable agriculture, hydrology, large landscape level conservation, environmental consulting, Geographic Information Systems (GIS), payment for ecosystem services or renewable energy, the QCI offers unprecedented opportunities for the integration and cross-pollination of research and management efforts within and between the Yale FES programs.
 A sample of QCI-related coursework includes:

 The Management Plans for Protected Areas class has teams of students working as forest and conservation consultants for a group of landowners in the Woodland Partnership located in a particular watershed surrounding the forest.
 Starting from their client's objectives, they decypher the past land use of a property and collect social and biological data to build a professional Management Plan.
+This year, students are at work in the Mount Hope watershed.

 Similarly, River Processes and Restoration students produce a riparian assesment that evaluates the health of a stream within this watershed.
+This year, students are working on restoring several culverts, assessing the Morse Reservoir and its historical dam, and surveying the streams of two landowners.

 In Forest & Ecosystem Finance, they can go one step further and work with landowners on timber sales, timber modeling, conservation easements and payment for ecosystem services.

 Independent study and projects allow students to work with local and regional landtrusts in developping conservation easements and land protection strategies.
+This summer, a student investigated small-scale energy systems such as wood-stoves and solar panels.

 And lastly, the Strategies for Land Conservation seminar synthesizes the work done by writing a Landscape Plan that incorporates all Management Plans into a regional document.
 It also provides an experience in clinical work and outreach where students build new partnerships with local owners so that the cycle can start again the following year in a new watershed.